n-hop/oasis/docs/get-started.md

 For Windows platform, WSL with traffic control (tc) support is required.
 Please follow the instructions in [WSL kernel recompile](#wsl-kernel-recompile) to recompile the WSL kernel with tc support.

+> Note: Highly recommend to use Oasis with Ubuntu 22.04.

 ### Build docker image

  When using `--containernet=default`, build the Docker image with the following commands: